-All the transactions in the Fund are carried out in Saudi Arabian Riyals and United States Dollars.
-As these currencies have no or low volatility with Saudi Arabian Riyals, therefore, there is minimal risk of losses due to exchange rate fluctuations.
+All the transactions of the Fund are carried out in Saudi Arabian Riyals and United States Dollars.
+As these currencies have no or low volatility with United States Dollars, therefore, there is minimal risk of losses due to exchange rate fluctuations.